Powerlearnproject/week-5-assignment-select-NeemaMwende/README.md

 3. Key Features
 4. Ease of Use

-## Bonus:
-Hands-on SQL Practice:
+## Bonus: Hands-on SQL Practice (Optional):

+This section is an optional bonus for those who want to explore further.
+It will be covered in the Web Development module in detail, but the concepts will be helpful for this section.

+Explore Node.js database SQL interaction capabilities for a simple HTML project (e.g., sign in/sign up pages).

+**The goal is to:**

+* Connect the project to a Node.js server.
-Explore Node.js database SQL interaction capabilities and writing basic SQL queries.
-Write at least three SELECT statements to retrieve data from a sample database of your choice.
+* Write basic SQL queries to retrieve data from a sample database of your choice.
+Here are some ideas to get you started:

+1. Create an admin table and add it to the database you used in week 4.
+2. Create a basic HTML form for user login or searching for items.
+3. Connect the form to a Node.js server that interacts with the database using SQL queries.
+4. Write at least three SELECT statements to retrieve relevant data from the database.

+Remember: This bonus section provides a starting point for independent practice.
+Connecting HTML projects to Node.js servers and interacting with databases involves additional concepts that will be covered in future sessions or separate exercises.